Benefit corporation: Transition process

 Changing status to a public benefit corporation requires several steps.
 First, the firm should choose one or more specific public benefit projects that it will pursue.
 Next, the articles of incorporation should be amended to state at the beginning that the firm is a public benefit corporation.
 The term public benefit corporation (PBC) or another abbreviation may be added to the entity's name if the founders choose.
 Finally the share certificates that are issued by the entity should state that the firm is a public benefit corporation.
 A shareholder vote is required to amend the articles which must include "non-voting" shares.
 The vote must gain a two-thirds majority to pass, depending on the Articles of Incorporation.
 Shareholders should be notified early that dissenter's rights apply.
 Dissenter's rights mean that those that vote against the amendment and qualify, may require the company to buy back their shares at fair value before the change.
 Firms making the transition should also perform a "due diligence review" of their business contracts, affairs and status in order to avoid any unforeseen liability associated with changing the form of the entity.

 The transition process is different state by state but for Colorado it is as follows.
 First, the firm must prepare the aforementioned amended articles.
 Then, they also amend their bylaws and assign responsibilities to the board of directors.
 Next, the amendments must be approved by the directors before going to a shareholder vote.
 Finally they file the amended articles of incorporation with the secretary of the state.

 If the prior entity is an LLC or partnership there is an extra step required.
 For these entities the articles of incorporation themselves and the related bylaws must first be prepared and filed with the state secretary.
 Only then will it be possible to merge or transition the previous form into the benefit corporation.

 Investor and consumer preferences

 According to William Mitchell Law Review journal, about 68 million US customers have a preference for making decisions about their purchases based on a sense of environmental or social responsibility.
 Some individuals even go as far as using their purchases to "punish" companies for bad corporate behavior when it pertains to environmental or social cause.
-While others do the opposite, and use their purchasing power to reward firms that they believe are doing social or environmental good.
+Others do the opposite, and use their purchasing power to reward firms that they believe are doing social or environmental good.
 The Mitchell Law Review also states that around 49% of Americans have at some point in time boycotted firms whose behavior they see as "not in the best interest of society."
 Recent research also suggests that when variables like price and quality are held constant, 87% of customers would switch from a less socially responsible brand to a more socially responsible competitor.